-At Emmanuel College, an important part of student life is the honor system.
-This system is based upon the assumption that the fundamental principle of honesty pervades all aspects of student life.
-It creates a campuswide atmosphere of trust not only from all persons attending Emmanuel College pledging not to lie, cheat, or steal, but also from mutual respect of the system by the faculty, the administration, and the student body.
+At Emmanuel College, an important part of Student Development is the honor system.
+This system is based upon the assumption that the fundamental principle of honesty pervades all aspects of Student Development.
+It creates a campus-wide atmosphere of trust not only from all persons attending Emmanuel College pledging not to lie, cheat, or steal, but also from mutual respect of the system by the faculty, the administration, and the student body.
 Students found guilty of a breach of the honor system or Lifestyle Standards may be suspended from the College.
 Detailed information about the Academic Honor Code can be found in the Student Handbook.